Arnold Palmer: Career

 In particular, Palmer traveled to Scotland in 1960 to compete in the British Open for the first time.
 He had already won both the Masters and U.S. Open and was trying to emulate Hogan's 1953 feat of winning all three tournaments in a single year.
 Palmer played what he himself said were the four best rounds of his career, shooting 70-71-70-68.
-His scores had the English excitedly claiming that Palmer may well be the greatest golfer ever to play the game.
-British fans were excited about Palmer's playing in the Open.
+His scores had the British excitedly claiming that Palmer may well be the greatest golfer ever to play the game.
 Although he failed to win, losing out to Kel Nagle by a single shot, his subsequent Open wins in the early 1960s convinced many American pros that a trip to Britain would be worth the effort, and certainly secured Palmer's popularity among British and European fans, not just American ones.

 Palmer was greatly disappointed by his runner-up finish in the 1960 British Open.
 His appearance overseas drew American attention to the Open Championship, which had previously been ignored by the American golfers.
 Palmer went on to win the Open Championship in 1961 and 1962, and last played in it in 1995.
 Martin Slumbers, chief executive of The R&A, called Palmer "a true gentleman, one of the greatest ever to play the game and a truly iconic figure in sport".
 His participation in The Open Championship in the early 1960s "was the catalyst to truly internationalize golf," said European Tour chief executive Keith Pelley.